Skip to Content

 Somerset Chicken process shots 1 of 19

-4. Turn up the heat to high, pour in the cider, bring to a boil and cook for 5 minutes, stirring occasionally.
-This should thicken the sauce considerably.
+• Turn the heat up to high and add the cider, bring it to a boil and cook it hard for 4-5 minutes stirring a couple of times.
+This should thicken considerably in this time.

-6. Return the chicken to the pan, add a lid and cook on low for 18-20 minutes.
+• Return the chicken to the pan, add a lid and simmer for 18-20 minutes over a low heat.

 Somerset Chicken process shots 10 of 19

-7. Remove the lid and set aside the chicken by now it should have reached an internal temperature of at least 68°C or 155°F, although, chicken leg is better cooked on towards 80°C or 175°F..
+• Remove the lid, and set aside the chicken.
+By now it should have reached an internal temperature of at least 68°C or 155°F. Now is a good time to heat your grill (broiler), set it as high as it will go!

 Somerset Chicken process shots 11 of 19